2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 - Staying in any building facing the construction will result in construction views and possible construction noise during the day.

-We’ll check back in at the Polynesian in the next month to see the next wave of progress.
-I don’t know about you, but I’m excited to stay at the new tower hotel.
+We’ll visit the Polynesian soon to see the next wave of progress.
+I don’t know about you, but I’m excited to stay at the new tower.
 Hopefully, it will bring much-needed recreation and fresh dining options to the popular resort.
+For more information, you might like our complete guide to Disney’s Polynesian Village Resort.
+Or, for more construction and refurbishments, you might enjoy our Disney World Resort Refurbishment Schedule.

 In the Comments